pytest-dev/pytest/doc/en/goodpractices.rst

 - **make sure that "mypkg" is importable**, for example by typing once::

      pip install -e .   # install package using setup.py in editable mode
+                        # similar to running python setup.py develop

+  This installs your package with a symlink to your development code instead of placing the code directly in the install directory.
+  This way you can edit the code and run tests on your edits without having to reinstall every time.

 - **avoid "__init__.py" files in your test directories**.
   This way your tests can run easily against an installed version